rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

         # 3. intermediate value
         temp_sum = nums[0] # 1

-        # 4. loop, using range() here, but you have options
+        # 4. loop, using range() here, but you can iterate in different ways
         for i in range(1, arr_len):
             num = nums[i] # 3 --> 2
             # 5. within loop, max or min: MAX below